RedMadRobot/state-delegator/README.md

 }
 ```

-When expanding functionality, you have to fix boilerplate code every time.
-To reduce a boilerplate code we use `LoadingStateDelegate` from `state-delegator`:
+To reduce a boilerplate code we use `LoadingStateDelegate` class:

 ```kotlin
 val screenState = LoadingStateDelegate(content_view, loading_view, stub_view)